JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

     App->>AppGw: Return content
     AppGw->>User: Return content
 " %}
-- Extra bonus: DNS is handled by separate team, so we have to ask them to do the changes for us pre- and post-deployment
+- **Extra bonus**: DNS is handled by separate team, so we have to ask them to do the changes for us pre- and post-deployment
 <br/>

 Here is the authentication flow for the above scenarios:<br/>
-_Click diagram to expand_
+_Click diagram to view in fullscreen_

 {% include mermaid.html postfix="3" text="
 sequenceDiagram